hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-in the now established [#here.theme-1] tendency of our meta-model to dissuade us from expressing our structural design in a "strange" way in the model when there is a less surprising (i.e more conventional) way available (all in the interesting of enforcing bug-deterrent design), towards all of this we *might* say:
+in the now established [#here.theme-1] tendency of our meta-model to dissuade us from expressing our structural design in a "strange" way in the model when there is a less surprising (i.e more conventional) way available (all in the interest of enforcing bug-deterrent design), towards all of this we *might* say:

-  - axiomatically, it doesn't make sense for a flag association to say anything about defaults. (although this is technically up to the client
+  - axiomatically, it doesn't make sense for a flag association to say anything about defaults. (strictly speaking the client could be sending back defaulted values for the flag and we wouldn't know it.)

   - in a similar simplification, we will offer that it only complicates things to allow a flag to be required.